a-qubic-world/docs.qubic.world/docs/learn/quorum.md

 For example, if the bylaws of a club state that a quorum is a majority of its members, then at least half of the members would need to be present at a meeting for any official business to take place.

-## Qubic Quorum
+## The Qubic Quorum
-In Qubic the Quorum are 451 [Computors](/learn/computor) Votes.
-Any decision that have to be made by the Quorum means that you need at least 451 Votes from [Computors](/learn/computor).
+In Qubic the Quorum is more than just a simple majority — it's a dynamic assembly of 451 [Computors](/learn/computor) Votes.
+Any decision that have to be made by the Quorum means that you need at least 451 Votes from Computors.
+This assembly of Computors is at the heart of decision-making processes within the Qubic system.

-The Quorum is used to:
+The Computors form a democratic ecosystem, with each having an equal vote.
+The aim is to decentralize power and promote a healthy competition for the system's best interests.
+This unique form of [Governance](/learn/governance) separates the roles of Computors and [Arbitrator](/learn/arbitrator), ensuring that no single entity can control both.

+## Quorum Functions
+The Quorum in the Qubic system fulfills key functions:

-- Form/Create Ticks (Blocks)
+- Forming and Creating Ticks (Blocks)
-- Create/Vote/Accept Polls
+- Proposing, Voting for and Accepting Polls

+These functions allow for a dynamic, community-oriented, and consensus-driven ecosystem that is key to the operations of the Qubic network.

+## Quorum Voting on Proposals
+When it comes to voting, a decision is considered valid when it has received the approval of at least 451 Computors.
+The [Proposal](/learn/proposal) with the most votes wins, fostering a system of majority rule.

+This requires a broad consensus and encourages active participation from Computors in order to make impactful decisions.
+In scenarios where there are two decision proposals, the winning option must secure at least 50% of the votes (or at least 1/3 of all Computors, if only ⅔ are participating).
+In scenarios where there are multiple options, the winning proposal is chosen by the most votes — still provided that at least 451 Computors have cast a vote.